-A study has assessed the interaction between ritonavir (400 mg) and natural source odourless garlic (extract in oil), 2 capsules/day for 4 days.
-No significant change was observed, the AUC and the Cmax decreased respectively by 17 and 1%.
+2x5-mg liquid-filled capsules (equivalent to 1 g fresh garlic) /day for 4 days.
+No significant change was observed, the AUC and the C{max} decreased respectively by 17 and 1%.
 This study is quite short to properly assess this possible interaction.

-Two cases reports of HIV patients who took garlic for a long time when started ritonavir (400 or 600 mg) experimented severe gastrointestinal toxicity.
+Two cases reports of HIV patients, who took garlic for a long time, then started ritonavir (400 or 600 mg), experimented severe gastrointestinal toxicity.
 The adverse event disappeared when one of the drugs was stopped.
-There is one positive rechallenge.
+There is one positive re-challenge.
 The composition and the type of garlic were unknown.
 These events can be linked to high local concentration of garlic or ritonavir due to the inhibition of CYP3A4.

-- Effects on CYP2D6 and 3A4 (Markowitz 2003) - The influence of garlic (extract 3\600 mg twice daily) on CYP2D6 and 3A4 was assessed respectively with the coadministration of dextrometorphan (2D6 substrate) and alprazolam
+- o Effects on CYP2D6 and 3A4 (Markowitz et al., 2003) - o The influence of garlic (3600 mg twice daily; dried garlic powder Kwai[®] yielding 600 μg allicin) on CYP2D6 and 3A4 was assessed respectively with the coadministration of dextromethorphan (2D6 substrate) and alprazolam (3A4 substrate).

-(3A4 substrate).
 The study's duration was 14 days.
-The conclusions of this study were that garlic did not influence the pharmacokinetic of both components.

-- Ciclosporine (Jabbari A 2005)
+The conclusions of this study were that garlic did not influence the pharmacokinetics of either component. - o Cyclosporine (Jabbari et al., 2005)

-A clinical trial was conducted in 40 renal transplant patients.
-They received 1g of garlic by chewing or swallowing for 2 months, after that there is one month of wash out, the administration of the same dose of garlic by the other way.
-This study did not demonstrate a change in cyclosporine pharmacokinetic.
+A clinical trial was conducted in 40 renal transplant patients, treated with triple immunosuppressive regimen including of: cyclosporine, prednisolone and azathioprine / or mycophenolate mofetil.
+They received one clove of raw aged garlic (1 g) by chewing or swallowing for 2 months, after that there is one month of wash out, the administration of the same dose of garlic by the other way.
+This study did not demonstrate a change in cyclosporine serum levels.
 The dose of cyclosporine was not known.

-- Warfarin: garlic had impact on the coagulation mechanism and on platelet activity.
+o Warfarin: garlic had an impact on the coagulation mechanism and on platelet activity.

-In a randomised, double-blind, placebo-controlled study by Macan (2006), conducted in 66 patients (only 48 completed the study), the effect of aged garlic extract (5ml twice daily for 12 weeks) on warfarine was assessed.
-There is no increased of haemorrhage in both groups and no modification of the INR in garlic arm.
+In a randomised, double-blind, placebo-controlled study by Macan et al., 2006, conducted in 66 patients (only 48 completed the study), the effect of liquid aged garlic extract (Kyolic®, S-allylcysteine, 1.47 g/L), 5 ml twice daily for 12 weeks, on warfarin was assessed.
+There is no increase of haemorrhage in both groups and no modification of the INR in the garlic-warfarin arm.

-In an open-label, three treatments (Warfarin 25 mg single dose, garlic tablets dosed at 2000mg and cranberry juice) study by Abdul (2008), garlic did not have any effect on platelet aggregation, pharmacokinetic, pharmacodynamic of Warfarin in healthy subjects.
+In an open-label, three treatments [Warfarin 25 mg single dose, garlic tablets (Garliplex® 2000 enteric-coated garlic tablets, labelled as "containing 2000mg of fresh garlic bulb equivalent to 3.71mg of allicin") and cranberry juice)] study by Abdul et al., 2008, garlic did not have any effect on platelet aggregation, pharmacokinetics or pharmacodynamics of Warfarin in healthy subjects.

-- Docetaxel (Cox MC 2006):
+o Docetaxel (Cox et al., 2006):

-The study was conducted in 10 women with metastatic breast cancer treated with docetaxel (30 mg/m) for 3-4 weeks.
-Garlic was given twice daily at 600 mg in tablets from the third day after the first docetaxel dose and for 12 days.
+The study was conducted in 10 women with metastatic breast cancer treated with docetaxel (30 mg/m2) for 3-4 weeks.
+Garlic (GarliPure® Maximum Allicin Formula, Natrol, 600-mg tablets, containing 3.6 mg allicin) was given twice daily from the third day after the first docetaxel dose and for 12 days.
 There is not control group in this study.

-Garlic did not mainly change docetaxel pharmacokinetic except in patients with CYP3A5\1A allele.
+Garlic did largely not change docetaxel pharmacokinetics except in patients with CYP3A51A allele.